jming514/odl-ddos-detect/README.md

 - [x] Multithread traffic.py (up to 10 connections at once) || Currently running 5 connections a once

+- [ ] Move hping3 SYN attacks from topology script to CLI for better control of when attacks appear in dataset

 - [ ] Why is Tx pkts double Rx pkts?
 Tx and Rx should be almost the same || Same results with rewritten server.py

 - [ ] Check number of tcp connections